cultureamp/event_framework/README.md

 end
 ```

-`Command` is implemented as a `dry-struct` (http://dry-rb.org/gems/dry-struct/),
+`Command` is implemented as a [dry-struct](http://dry-rb.org/gems/dry-struct/),
 allowing us to build concise, self-documenting, mostly-type-safe data objects.

 ### CommandHandler

-A `CommandHandler` is the bridge between a Rails controller action and the
+In general terms, a `CommandHandler` acts as the bridge between an external source
+of input and  and the intended aggregate.
+In our current use-case, this means
+Rails controller actions.

-aggregate it works with.
-It negotiates the process of instantiating an aggregate
+The `CommandHandler` negotiates the process of instantiating an aggregate and
-and re-building its internal state from the events in the event store:
+re-building its internal state from the events in the event store:

 ```ruby
 class ChangeEmailAddressCommandHandler < EventFramework::CommandHandler